KomodoPlatform/developer-docs/docs/basic-docs/installations/asset-chain-parameters.md

 :::

 ::: warning
 It is vital to stake coins in all 64 segids.
-You can use the genaddresses.py script in <a href="https://github.com/KMDLabs/pos64staker">this repository</a> to generate an address for each segid.
+You can use the genaddresses.py script in [this repository](https://github.com/KMDLabs/pos64staker) to generate an address for each segid.
 This functionality will soon be integrated directly into the daemon.
 :::

 ::: tip